Faculty Overview

 Diploma Policy

-3. Able to think logically, obtain and process information in an appropriate manner, and make accurate judgments.
+(2) The ability to think logically, acquire information, make judgments and process it in an appropriate manner, and express it.

 Close